 - The Alaska Visa Card will no longer offer discounts on day passes to the Alaska Lounge

 - The Alaska Visa Card will require $6,000 in spending per cardmember year to continue earning the companion fare, while previously there was no spending requirement to earn this (this applies for applications effective immediately).
-A change for the business card regarding any spend requirement has yet to be announced as of January 18, 2023.

 - To receive a first checked bag free for you and up to six companions, you’ll need to pay for your ticket with your Alaska Visa Card (previously you didn’t need to pay for your ticket with the card)